+What are some possible solutions?

+₱

 What information and practical skills are necessary to apply the solutions?

+Solutions:

+How can you test the solutions?

+₽

 Situation 2.
 You are sitting in the lounge room watching TV and another person is in the kitchen preparing dinner and talking on the phone.
 Because of the amount of noise coming from the kitchen you cannot hear what is being said on the TV.